ZacheryKuykendall/Synthetic-Data-Generator/README.md

 python generate.py
 ```

 This will load the specified model from Hugging Face and generate synthetic data according to your configuration.
+Once you download the model once, it will save the model in cache so that it easily loads the next time you run the script.

 ### Parameters 🔧